terraform-ibm-modules/terraform-ibm-issue-tracker/GUIDELINES.md

-# Guidelines to Ccontribute to IBM Cloud modules
+# Guidelines to Contribute to IBM Cloud modules

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.